i2amparis/APOLLO-Live-DECIPHER/README.md

   - For the system user that does the migrations when the process starts.
 - These connection strings can be set either in appsettings.json or as environment variables like:
   - DatabaseSettings__Runtime__Password:<mypassword> (double underscore needed in order settings to work in win or linux)

+## Bootstrap
+- You can define your admin's user email in appsettings.json or as an env variable "AdminSettings__Email"
+- You can define your admin's user password in appsettings.json or as an env variable "AdminSettings__InitialPassword" (you can later change it through email and the forgot password link)

 ### Encryption
 - We currently encrypt passwords with the help of the database, where we hold the key rings there